dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 I wanted to deploy a small rails application in my own server and I found the material available a little bit puzzling.
-After spending lots of time with different tutorials and being an advocate of writing things that I would like to read, decided to roll my own tutorial.
+After spending lots of time with different tutorials and being an advocate of writing things that I would like to read, decided to roll my own tutorial/post.

 The tutorial ends once we can see the rails application deployed on a plain vanilla Ubuntu server, assuming that the process is similar to Debian boxes.